pfheatwole/thesis/source/derivations.rst

 variables?
 There are upper and lower surfaces.]]

-Apparent Mass of a Parafoil
+Apparent mass of a parafoil
 ===========================

 This section presents Barrows' method for estimating the apparent mass matrix